-The Politics of Social Movements and the State Origins, ideologies, strategies and political implications of social and popular movements in North America and Western Europe.
-Attention is given to the peace, feminist, gay, ecology, and anti-racist movements, and the emergence of the New Right.
+The Politics of Social Movements and the State

+Origins, ideologies, strategies and political implications of social and popular movements.
+May include attention to the peace, feminist, LGBT2SQ, disability, ecology, and anti-racism movements, as well as conservative, religious, and ethnonationalist movements.

-Phenomenology for Anthropologists and Sociologists This seminar builds theoretical and methodological bridges between phenomenology and anthropology/ sociology.
-Students read key texts from, among others, Husserl,Heidegger, Merleau-Ponty, Plessner, Schultz, and Waldenfels and learn to apply concepts in research.
+Phenomenology for Anthropologists and Sociologists

+This seminar builds theoretical and methodological bridges between phenomenology and anthropology/ sociology.
+Students read key texts from, among others, Husserl, Heidegger, Merleau-Ponty, Plessner, Schultz, and Waldenfels and learn to apply concepts in research.
 Topics include body and senses, intersubjectivity and lifeworld, selfhood and otherness.

 Also listed as ANTH 5501.